nicolledacumos/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 My primary difficulty with this challenge was finding the number of outcomes based on goals.
 Because of how specific the data needed to be, I had to ensure that the data was limited to plays only.
 I also had to ensure that the upper and lower bounds were set correctly in order to ensure the charted data would be accurate.
-Additionally, charting the data was a bit difficult because i had to select certain columns to ensure that the chart would not be cluttered with extraneous information.
+Additionally, charting the data was a bit difficult because I had to select certain columns to ensure that the chart would not be cluttered with extraneous information.

 ## Results